Best Probiotics for Breastfeeding Moms

 Generally speaking, a high-quality probiotic should typically include between 1 and 10 billion CFU for each strain indicated on the label.

-2. Bacteria Types
+2. Types of Probiotic Strains

 Lactobacillus